DrNayak2306/DSA/README.md

 # Purpose

-To get comfortable with Git and log lab progress.\n Courtesy: take U forward
+To get comfortable with Git and log lab progress.
+Courtesy: take U forward